saccohuo/anki-ai-field-generator/README.md

 - This plugin allows you to use Large Language Models (LLMs) to add information to your Anki flashcards using the power of AI.
 - Supports Claude (Anthropic), ChatGPT (OpenAI), Gemini (Google), and Deepseek models.
-- Optional text-to-speech pipeline that fills audio fields with `[sound:]` tags generated via OpenAI.
+- Optional text-to-speech pipeline that fills audio fields with `[sound:]` tags generated via OpenAI or Gemini TTS.
 - Completely free!
 (You create your own API key and pay for LLM usage)

 ## Quickstart:
 1. Install this plugin.
 (Open Anki.
 Tools -> Add-ons -> Get Addons -> Enter code: 643253121)
 1. In the Card Browser, select the cards you want to modify (tip: Shift+Click to select many or Ctrl+A to select all)
 1. You have a new menu option: Anki AI -> Update Your Flashcards with AI
-1. Enter your API key and the required prompts.
+1. Pick the configuration you want to run (or click **Manage…** to edit profiles), then review the prompts/mappings before launching.

+### Configuration Profiles

+- Open **Manage…** from the run window (or Tools → Anki AI → Manage Configurations) to edit profiles stored in `config.json`.
+- Each profile can target specific note types.
+When selected cards fall outside the active profile, the run dialog and a warning popup prompt you to switch before generating content.
+- Text, image, and speech generation now store separate provider/model choices.
+Use the drop-downs inside each section to pick OpenAI, Anthropic, Gemini, DeepSeek, or a custom endpoint.
+- The runtime dialog reuses the same sections as the configuration manager—retry policy, text mappings, image prompts, and speech prompts—so what you preview while editing is exactly what you run.

 ## Detailed Setup: